empirical-org/Empirical-Core/FeatureProgress.md

 TODO:
   - ~Remove repetitive logic.
-It seems that some files in HelloWorld are twins or identical to those in admin_dashboard.
+It seems that some files in TeacherReact are twins or identical to those in admin_dashboard.
 Any extra files make the code less useful and readable.~
   - ~Should teacher filter dropdown and/or associated logic be removed, ie,